 One of the key goals of Waldorf education is to help develop creative, thoughtful, socially conscious and engaged citizens.
 In this regard, our community is active, dynamic and thriving.
 While many of our families commute from across the Lower Mainland, there are frequent opportunities to come together through parent evenings, festivals, fairs, field trips, and parent learning evenings and workshops.

 There are many ways for parents to become involved.
-Our Class Representatives meet each term to support the various functions in the school, parents serve on the Board of Trustees, and volunteer opportunities abound.
+Our Class Representatives meet each term to support the various functions in the school, parents serve on the Board of Trustees and the Parent Committee (PAC), and volunteer opportunities abound.
 We also ask that parents make necessary adjustments to certain lifestyle choices regarding our media policy and dress code to honour the school’s values and ensure that each child has a successful experience at our school.

 Please refer to the information contained in our Parent Handbook as situations arise, and do not hesitate to contact us.
 We will be happy to assist you in further understanding Waldorf education at the Vancouver Waldorf School.